 While the exact method given by Gordon Rugg does not work, the idea he proposes is a good example in general how this could be done with 15th Century means.
-The method proposed by Torsten Timm also fits into this category.
 Other methods could include generating / picking words from an existing text that has been written in a language or script unknown to the author.

 This question further qualifies the case 1a above, that the original author intended to write something generally understandable.
 The question is whether this meaning is still recoverable now.
-Again, the boundary between 'yes' and 'no' may not be very precise.
+The boundary between 'yes' and 'no' may not be very precise.

 Again, this is the most easily understandable option, and the one that most people tend to assume automatically.
 'Recoverable' should be understood as 'in principle'.
 It should not necessarily be easy.

 The loss of the original meaning would happen, for example, in case a meaningful text has been encoded using an irreversible method.
 A variation of this is the so-called 'ignorant scribe' scenario, where a scribe unintentionally makes an inaccurate copy of the original, thereby eliminating critical information or introducing large errors.
-Anonther possibility for a loss of the original meaning is in case the original language is no longer known.
+Another possibility is in case the original language is no longer known.

 We are now ready to further explore the case where the MS text still has a recoverable meaning, and one of the first questions that arises is related to the spaces we see between groups of characters.
 In the analysis section we called these groups of characters 'word tokens'.
 Here, for brevity, I will just call them 'words'.
 The question is whether the spaces are really meant in the sense that these character groups indeed represent words, which is something that most people will almost automatically assume.